pjones-git/S3-Static-Web-Deploy/README.md

 During this process Terraform will:

-download providers
+Download providers

-calculate changes
+Calculate changes

-create or update resources
+Create or update resources

-output the website endpoint
+Output the website endpoint

 🎯 Project Goal